kakyoism/kkappkit/README.md

 ### ScrollFrame

+This is the *endless page*.
 A frame with a vertical scrollbar where generated widgets reside.
 Combined with SearchBar, this makes it easy to add hundreds of parameter widgets under the vertical layout.

 ### SearchBar

-Use this to show only the widgets relevant to a typed-in keyword.
+Use this to show only the widgets relevant to a user-provided keyword.
+It starts filtering as you type.
 You can also specify domains where the keywords will be searched for.
-Call its `configure_internal` method to specify domains.
+Call its `.configure_internal()` method to specify domains.

 Example